+We offer a mix of traditional planetarium shows and creative animated films, including films especially for under 7s.
 We also have a range of special curriculum-linked planetarium workshops for schools and other groups.

 The planetarium is equipped with an analogue induction loop and has spaces for wheelchairs.

 If you're interested in learning about space and astronomy, check out the Planetarium and Space section of our blog!

 - Marzena Jackiewicz

 Our little bear explores animal patterns in the night sky.